browserengineering/book/book/accessibility.md

 `<div tabindex=2>many<br>lines</div>`, there shouldn't be a focus ring around each line, but instead the block as a whole.

-*Threaded accessibility*: The accessibility code currently speaks text on the browser thread, and blocks the browser thread while it speaks.
+14-6 *Threaded accessibility*.
+The accessibility code currently speaks text on the browser thread, and blocks the browser thread while it speaks.
 That's frustrating to use.
 Solve this by moving the speaking to a new accessibility thread.

-*High-contrast mode*: Implement high-contrast [forced-colors] mode.
+14-7 *High-contrast mode*.
+Implement high-contrast [forced-colors] mode.
 This should replace all colors with one of a small set of [high-contrast][contrast] colors.

 [forced-colors]: https://developer.mozilla.org/en-US/docs/Web/CSS/@media/forced-colors

-*focus-visible*: When the user tabs to a link, we probably want to show a focus indicator, but if the user clicked on it, most browsers don't---the user knows where the focused element is!
+14-8 *focus-visible*.
+When the user tabs to a link, we probably want to show a focus indicator, but if the user clicked on it, most browsers don't---the user knows where the focused element is!
 And a redundant focus indicator could be ugly, or distracting.
 Implement a similar